krk2211/OneStop/README.md

 # OneStop
-###1.
-Clone the Repository (recursively to include PHP-Mailer submodule)
+1.  ##Clone the Repository (recursively to include PHP-Mailer submodule)
     $ git clone https://github.com/krk2211/OneStop.git

-2. After setting up the database, run the website from Start1.php.
+2. ##After setting up the database, run the website from Start1.php.

-3. Edit the dbconf.php file.
+3. ##Edit the dbconf.php file.

 4. CREATE TABLE IF NOT EXISTS `tblproduct` (
   `id` int(8) NOT NULL AUTO_INCREMENT,